ProphetJeremy/Titanic/README.md

 This is my work for the **machine learning** signature of my Official Master about BigData and Business Analytics at Universidad Complutense de Madrid.

-Here you wont find any crazy feature engineering, or data manipulation to get a high score at the [Kaggle - Titanic competition](https://www.kaggle.com/c/titanic), just work about all the different algorithms we have seen, and how to work with them.
+Here you won't find any crazy feature engineering, or data manipulation to get a high score at the [Kaggle - Titanic competition](https://www.kaggle.com/c/titanic), just work about all the different algorithms we have seen, and how to work with them.

 ## Folders Structure
 ```